 - Synchronization tool button to perform audio/video checks .

 - Montage edit options to collate both audio and video montages.

 3.3 Adobe Premiere Pro

-Adobe Premiere Pro is a video editing tool that comes under Adobe products.
+Adobe Premiere Pro is a video editing tool that comes under Adobe products which can be used as virtual choir software.
 Social media creators can upload and post videos on channels such as YouTube, TikTok, and Facebook.
 This will come in handy to get more views on released videos!

 - Import, edit and export options

 - Adjustable color gradients and sounds along with special effects ported from other Adobe apps.